Does humidifiers help with allergies? YES, It does, by making the environment non-condusive for allergens.

 The warm mist humidifiers are quieter than the cool mists and are also good for combating sinuses as well as mucus and other respiration allergies.
 They cannot serve vast spaces, as they are specially built for confined areas, and they also offer some sort of warm relief due to their reasonably high temperature, that brings more comfort to your breathing while ensuring a high enough temperature for bacterial to never survive in the unit.
 For this reason, they would require a lesser cleaning frequency.

 Cool mist humidifiers are able to cover more grounds than the warm mist type, making them suitable for larger environments, but they more easily gather up molds that could breed bacteria.
-Hence they should be cleaned more regularly.
+Hence you should clean them more regularly.
 They are also safer to use than the warm mist type due to the lack of a heating element that heats up the water and could lead to burns if tipped and the water touches the skin.

 In dealing with allergens, we would recommend a cool-mist humidifier due to their excellent coverage ability, and also the presence of filters used in removing contaminants from the water, that could lead to more triggers if they are released and inhaled into the body system.

-Final Answer to the question : Does Humidifiers helps with allergies?
+Final Answer to the question : Do Humidifiers help with allergies?

 Rounding up, you should know that the presence of allergens poses a real danger today, therefore if you have been experiencing some sort of reactions in relation to low or high moisture levels, then you should quickly get yourself the best humidifier for allergies and asthma.